Pension

 The City’s Retirement Plan is a defined benefit plan.
 The pension benefit formula is based on a percentage of final salary and the years of service.
 The prescribed formula is outlined in the Pension Handbook.

-The Plan is administered by a Retirement Board consisting of eight members as follows:
+The Plan is administered by a Retirement Board consisting of eight members:

 • City Manager